TheDiamondYT1/pe.thediamondyt.tk/_wiki/versions/Info.md

 Click the version of your choice to view method dumps from libminecraftpe.so.

 ### How to create a dump
+**This tutorial is no longer updated and will soon be removed.
+I have a bettter one on my [modding wiki]()!
 I simply went in my Android Linux terminal and typed the following.

 ##### Full Dump